Tanneguydv/poccad/README.md

 # poccad
-a pyqt5 modelisation/visualization didactic tool for pythonocc

-Edit your code and render your file on the same UI.

-Use any of the pythonocc-core method as long as you import them.
+poccad is a Python parametric CAD application using pyqt5 and keeping original pythonocc scripts syntax.

+The idea is modeling in an user friendly framework with a didactic way to learn and use pythonocc.
+You can edit your code and render your file on the same UI, use any of the pythonocc-core method as long as you import them, export your project as `.py` files or 3d exchange format such as `.stp`, .`iges` or `.stl`.

+Example of use :
+- Modeling part and export
+- Developp functions in an friendly user framework before implement in your code
+- Discover and learn pythonocc by trying and consult files

-I guess the code needs a lot clean-up (several ui/dialog bugs remain)  and hope it would be useful to anybody.
-I've started to implement method in `lib\Scripts` such as `make_box` , `draw_point` or `export_step`, as I'm new to all this any help is welcome! :)
+I guess the code needs a lot clean-up and hope it would be useful to anybody.
+I've started to implement method in `lib\Scripts` such as `make_box` , `draw_point` or `export_step`, a contribute file method description will follow.

 Generated files are named `*.pocc`